 I have been pondering the problems with last Sunday’s Irish music session at Jack of the Wood.
 Specifically, I’ve been thinking about this in terms of some of the problems I encountered in Washington State.
 There is an issue specifically with Irish music, but the problems with the last session could happen with just about any non-concert corporate music-making session.

 I am a professional musician.
 I have taught music, worked as a choir director, and even now I get paid to sing.
 I am a fairly decent keyboard player.
 I have taken years of piano lessons, played keyboards with bands, and have played organ and piano in church.
 Music that I have composed and arranged has been performed in concert and in churches.
 I consider voice and piano my primary instruments.

 However, in other settings I am a rank beginner.
 I’ve only been playing banjo for a few years and guitar realistically less than that.
 Even with limited skills I love to participate.
 Any time I go into a session my first goal is to learn as much as I can, then contribute what I can without detracting from what is already there.

 I learned this very early on when I started doing shape note singing.
-I though I was thoroughly familiar with the Sacred Harp literature.
+I thought I was thoroughly familiar with the Sacred Harp literature.
 I had done lots of arrangements in concert.
 I’m well-versed in meter, hymnody, and syllable tones and just about every other aspect of that tradition.
 But, when I first took my place at the center of the square to lead a song I failed miserably.
 I tried to “conduct” rather than “lead.”
 It was a simple matter of not really participating in the tradition and understanding it as well as I thought.
 It is nothing like choral singing.
 I had to learn this before I could contribute without messing things up.

 Every time I go into a session, whether it’s for the first time or for the hundredth, I try to learn something.
 It could be a new tune, a new strumming pattern or a new way of chording a song.
 I gain confidence and feel like I can contribute more.